bceverly/sysmanage/FEATURES-TODO.md

     The server also needs to have the ability to ask the agent to push that info back if it isn't offering it up.~~

+38. Create a github pages hosted static website for sysmanage.org domain that documents the project, its location, and has a "Docs" subsection that stores a lot of the stuff we have cluttering up the README.md files currently.  slim the readme down to the basics and direct the reader to the url.

+39. Groups list - just like the users that the agent captures from the local system, we need a way to get groups and store / display them on the server.

+40. We need a reporting infrastructure in the server UI that allows us to run reports and then turn them into
+    PDF files.

+41. We need a password reset capability that uses email.
+We should confirm the user's initial email via an email mechanism that won't allow them to do anything until they have clicked a link in an email we have sent them.
+This should also be used any time they update the email address we have on file.

+42. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.

+43. User image / icon - we need a way to allow a user to uplaod an image file that will be displayed for them in the UI.

+44. The agent should be able to run as a "regular" user account but have limitations imposed on it (can't run scripts as root, etc.) and it should also be able to run as root but that should require "extra" configuration effort on the part of the person deploying it.

+45. For the server and the agent, add a debug log verbosity level feature to the config file (low / medium / high) that controls the amount of information logged.